NREL/HPC/docs/Documentation/Applications/comsol.md

 The job script can be submitted to SLURM just the same as above for the single-node example.
 The option `-mpibootstrap slurm` helps COMSOL to deduce runtime parameters such as `-nn`, `-nnhost` and `-np`.
 For large jobs that require more than one node, this approach, which uses MPI and/or OpenMP, can be used to efficiently utilize the available resources.
 Note that in this case, we choose 32 MPI ranks, 8 per node, and each rank using 13 threads for demonstration purpose, but *not* as an optimal performance recommendation.
 The optimal configuration depends on your particular problem, workload, and choice of solver, so some experimentation may be required.

 The Complex Systems Simulation and Optimization group has hosted introductory and advanced COMSOL trainings.
 The introductory training covered how to use the COMSOL GUI and run COMSOL in batch mode on Kestrel.
 The advanced training showed how to do a parametric study using different sweeps (running an interactive session is also included) and introduced equation-based simulation and parameter estimation.
 To learn more about using COMSOL on Kestrel, please refer to the training.
-The recording can be accessed at https://nrel.sharepoint.com/sites/ComputationalSciencesTutorials/Lists/Computational%20Sciences%20Tutorial%20Recordings/AllItems.aspx?viewid=7b97e3fa%2Dedf6%2D48cd%2D91d6%2Df69848525ba4&playlistLayout=playback&itemId=75 and the slides and models used in the training can be downloaded from https://github.nrel.gov/hpc-apps/COMSOL-Training.
+The recording can be accessed at [Computational Sciences Tutorials](https://nrel.sharepoint.com/sites/ComputationalSciencesTutorials/Lists/Computational%20Sciences%20Tutorial%20Recordings/AllItems.aspx?viewid=7b97e3fa%2Dedf6%2D48cd%2D91d6%2Df69848525ba4&playlistLayout=playback&itemId=75) and the slides and models used in the training can be downloaded from [Github](https://github.nrel.gov/hpc-apps/COMSOL-Training).